uniqkod/javadumpmngmt/ocp-updates-summary.md

     openshift.io/scc: dump-volume-privileged
 ```

-**Reason:** Documents which SCC the DaemonSet should use.
+**Reason:** Documents which SCC the StatefulSet should use.
 Helps with debugging SCC assignments.

 #### Added (Labels)
 ```yaml